Autoencoder Based Sample Selection for Self-Taught Learning: Proposed Method

 \section{Proposed Method}

 In this section, we introduce our proposed GASTL approach.
 The basic framework of GASTL is to reconstruct both source and target samples through a single-layer autoencoder, while simultaneously enforcing a linear relationship between source samples and target samples.
 Both global and local data structures are preserved through a single-layer autoencoder and spectral graph analysis, respectively.
-We develop a metric for the relevance between each source sample and target samples, which is used for source sample selection so that only samples with high relevance are selected for knowledge transfer.
+We develop a metric for the relevance between each source sample and the target samples, which is used for source sample selection for knowledge transfer.
 Meanwhile, a weight is assigned to each source sample reflecting its relevance to the target samples for the subsequent classifier training, during which each selected source sample is assigned a pseudo-label from the target domain label space and combined with target samples to build the classifier training sample set.
 Source sample weights are also considered during classifier training.
 Finally, the trained classifier is used to predict labels of unseen target samples.